davidstutz/superpixel-benchmark/docs/BUILDING.md

     $ sudo apt-get install build-essential cmake libboost-dev-all libopencv-dev

 OpenCV can alternatively be installed following [these instructions](http://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html#linux-installation).
+Currently, OpenCV 2.4.11 is supported, in general 2.4.x should work fine.
+For upgrading to OpenCV 3.0 and OpenCV 3.1, it might be necessary to update constants (e.g. as used for color conversion).
+Some implementations are known to work with OpenCV 3 and OpenCV 3.1 (e.g. reSEEDS).

 GLog should be installed manually (at least this was the best option at the point of writing).
 GLog should be downloaded or cloned from [google/glog](https://github.com/google/glog).
 The release 0.3.3 was tested and works with the provided `cmake/FindGlog.cmake`.
 Extract